 We achieved a 2-cm accuracy, well below what had been expected.
 The whole project took 4 hours.
 This is nearly twice as fast as classical methods usually take, with the benefit of highly improved data quality and quantity.

 DJI Phantom 4 and 3Dsurvey geospatial accuracy tested.
 Ideal for small to mid-size projects >

 Find below the images that show generated 3Dsurvey outputs and finalized cadastral boundary documents.

 Advantages of using a Drone and 3Dsurvey for Mapping and Processing Cadastral Boundaries

-No longer is manual fieldwork and classical measuring method the most efficient and accurate way of spatial data acquisition for cadastral boundaries mapping.
-Speed, cost-efficiency, data quality and quantity, ability to do everything in one go with no need to revisit the site, ease-of-use and scalability in terms of applying the same process and technology to large-scale projects, all of these stand as enormous benefits to any surveyor.
+No longer is manual fieldwork and classical measuring the most efficient and accurate way of spatial data acquisition for cadastral boundaries mapping.
+Speed, cost-efficiency, data quality and quantity, ability to do everything in one go with no need to revisit the site, ease-of-use and scalability in terms of applying the same process and technology to large-scale projects, stand as enormous benefits to any surveyor.
 Add to this a whole lot of customizable results and extremely accurate, visually appealing outputs with more information any professional could ever want, and the advantages get pretty self-explanatory.